A Strategy for Proving the Strong Eigenstate Thermalization Hypothesis : Chaotic Systems and Holography: Summary and Discussion

 Finally, our results also have some implications for the failure of thermalization in integrable or many-body localized systems.
 For example, for free theories, we have the clustering property \eqref{eq:can_cluster} but they fail to the quantum mixing \eqref{eq:quantum_mixing}.
 In the integrable case, the long-time averaged two-point function is roughly given by the inverse of the Poincaré recurrence time which is $\LandauO{1}$ for the entropy.
 Then, we see that the small $\Deff$ initial states may fail to thermalize.

 Also, we discuss the off-diagonal ETH and we found that the same arguments give a double exponential scaling \eqref{eq:off_diag_double_expo} which ensures the equilibration for all initial states. \acknowledgments We are grateful to Tadashi Takayanagi, Julian Sonner, Vijay Balasubramanian, Hal Tasaki, Gabriele Di Ubaldo for useful discussions.
 Also, we appropriate Ryusuke Hamazaki for very insightful comments and discussion about the width of the energy shell.
+We also appreciate Yu Nakayama for checking the draft and pointing out mistakes in the previous version.
 This work is supported by Grant-in-Aid for JSPS Fellows No. 23KJ1315.